stevenaeola/gitpitch/prog/git_branch/README.md

 - One of you operate the keyboard and share screen
 - Fork, clone and set upstream remote
+- This may go horribly wrong: embrace failure!

 ## Let's do it: repeat